Director of Urban Studies

 - Healing Gotham: New York City’s Public Health Policies for the Twenty-first Century.
 Baltimore: Johns Hopkins University Press, 2015.

-Garrett Broad, Assistant Professor of Media and Communications
+Garrett Broad, Associate Professor of Media and Communications

 Media and Social Change, Risk and Health Communication, Food Policy, Environmental Justice